flamewave000/dragonflagon-arch/README.md

 ![Latest Version](https://img.shields.io/badge/dynamic/json?label=Latest%20Release&prefix=v&query=package.versions%5B0%5D&url=https%3A%2F%2Fforge-vtt.com%2Fapi%2Fbazaar%2Fpackage%2Fdf-architect)
 [![Foundry Hub Endorsements](https://img.shields.io/endpoint?logoColor=white&url=https%3A%2F%2Fwww.foundryvtt-hub.com%2Fwp-json%2Fhubapi%2Fv1%2Fpackage%2Fdf-architect%2Fshield%2Fendorsements)](https://www.foundryvtt-hub.com/package/df-architect/)

 Welcome to the great big Architect's Tool Suite.
-This module provides many many many new Quality of Life features to the Foundry Walls and Lighting layers.
-As well as a few extras that are just fun to have and make life a little easier.
+This module provides many many many new Quality of Life features the FoundryVTT.
+These are all features specifically designed to make Map Making and Scene Prep more enjoyable.
+I have also tried to keep it clean with a concise goal of Pre-Game prep and you should be able to safely disable this module on Game Day.
+Any feature that I think can be used during a game will be in one of my other many modules.

-I hate big walls of text, so I've done my best to provide some animated previews of what each feature does.
+I hate big walls of text, so I've done my best to provide some images and animated previews of what each feature does.
 I hope you enjoy what this module brings to your FoundryVTT experience!

 ## Contributions
-- This module was Commissioned by Anathema.
+- The original featureset was Commissioned by Anathema.
 - Spanish Localization - Courtesy of [lozalojo](https://github.com/lozalojo)

 ---